Kichura/MCWine/sources/resources_used.md

 - [Lizter](https://www.curseforge.com/minecraft/texture-packs/higher-contrast) - Implements icon to pack,
 - [Kichura (That is me!)](https://github.com/Kichura) - Fixes third-party textures and polishing tiny details,
 - [robotkoer](https://modrinth.com/resourcepack/chat-reporting-helper) - Makes the chat reporting system less complicated to read,
-- [Cleora](https://pastebin.com/raw/A6QGinfJ) - Modernizes all default skins.
+- [Cleora](https://pastebin.com/raw/A6QGinfJ) - Modernizes all default skins,
+- [Twixxi](https://www.modrinth.com/resourcepack/large-roman-numerals) - Adds further romanic for level 0 - 255,

 *(This list is subject to change - If you do not want to use any of the two resource packs then you can disable them in the resource packs configuration page in-game)*